edumeet/edumeet/BOT-PROVIDER-API.md

 - **`room.host`**, **`room.roomId`** and **`room.sessionId`** identify the meeting, so that a
   provider can apply its own per-tenant or per-room configuration. `sessionId` is the main room unless the job runs in a breakout room, in which case **`room.sessionName`** is that room's name.
+- **`recipients`**, when present, are the people to tell once the recording is ready: the owners of the room and the moderator who started the job, each once. edumeet resolves them from its own accounts, so they are real addresses of signed-in people.
+Absent when nobody could be resolved; the job still runs.
+- **`locale`**, when present, is the language the tenant writes to its people in, as a language code such as `pl` or `de`.
+Use it for the notification; fall back to English when it is absent or you have no template for it.

 Any 2xx means the job is accepted.
 The body of the answer is ignored, so an empty `202` is enough.
 Anything else, a timeout, or a certificate that does not validate, means the job failed: edumeet